scottslowe/weblog/content/post/2011-11-29-setting-up-software-fcoe-on-vsphere-5.md

 3. After you've created the VMkernel port, modify the NIC teaming policy to only use the physical uplink that is physically connected to fabric A. This might require a bit of sleuthing and/or using CDP/LLDP data to ensure that you have the right uplink selected.

-4. Create a second VMkernel port on your ESXi host, this time specifying the FCoE VLAN ID for fabric B and modifying the NIC teaming policy
+4. Create a second VMkernel port on your ESXi host, this time specifying the FCoE VLAN ID for fabric B and modifying the NIC teaming policy.

 When creating the VMkernel ports, specify the appropriate VLAN IDs---one for fabric A, one for fabric B. Modify the NIC teaming policy to only use the physical uplink connected to fabric B, again using physical tracing and CDP/LLDP data as needed to verify it.

 At this point, you should now have two VMkernel ports, each with separate (unused) IP addresses and configured for separate VLAN IDs and separate physical uplinks.
 The VLAN IDs and the physical uplinks should correspond to the FCoE fabrics (fabric A and fabric B).